jefponte/lumen-api-example/README.md

         php ./artisan migrate

-6. Create the models like
+6. Create the models like this:

         ./app/Movie.php
         ./app/Credits.php